SamanthaxFoo/SamanthaxFoo/README.md

 - 👋 Hi there!
 I’m @SamanthaxFoo
-- 👀 Passionate abuot Data Analytics, FinTech and AI (& these emojis!)
+- 👀 Passionate abuot Data Analytics, FinTech and AI
 - 🌱 A sophomore of Singapore Management University, pursuing a Bachelor of Science in Information Systems